Phase 3. Asking the Timeshare For Help

 They don’t care how many times you call, their system is built to keep you under contract.
 Just because the program is offered by a major vacation club, it doesn’t mean the option is viable.
 Everything these timeshare companies sell you on eventually circles back to where you started.
 This can be extremely frustrating for people that continue to believe they’re making headway.
 Although we understand not all timeshare experiences are bad ones, things can go bad when expectations aren’t met.

 If you’re struggling to find a way out of your agreement, it’s important that you understand what you’re up against.
-If you can see what’s going on around you during the early stages (phase 3) of your purchase, you’ll be able to see the value in legally getting rid of a timeshare contract before more money is wasted.
+If you can see what’s going on around you during the early stages (phase 3) of your purchase, you’ll be able to see the value in legally getting rid of timeshare contracts before more money is wasted.
 The longer you wait to take action, the more opportunities there are for other companies to step in and manipulate you.
 The more options you continue to buy into, the more money you’ll spend with nothing to show for it.
+To learn more about how we go about getting rid of timeshares, you can schedule a free consultation or proceed with our qualification form below.